fabianmichael/kirby-imagekit/readme.md

 [<img src="https://img.shields.io/badge/%E2%80%BA-Buy%20a%20license-green.svg" alt="Buy a license">](http://sites.fastspring.com/fabianmichael/product/imagekit)

 However, even with a valid license code, it is discouraged to use it in any project, that promotes racism, sexism, homophobia, animal abuse or any other form of hate-speech.

+## Technical Support

+Technical support is provided via Email and on GitHub.
+If you’re facing any problems with running or setting up ImageKit, please send you request to [support@fabianmichael.de](mailto:support@fabianmichael.de) or [create a new issue](https://github.com/fabianmichael/kirby-imagekit/issues/new) in this GitHub respository.
+No representations or guarantees are made regarding the response time in which support questions are answered.

 ## Credits